tudat-team/tudatpy/docs/tudatpy/source/constants.rst

 The following constants have high-precision ``_LONG`` variants using ``long double`` precision instead of standard ``double`` precision.
-These provide extended precision for calculations requiring high accuracy over long time spans.
+These provide extended precision for calculations requiring high accuracy over long time spans (the high-accuracy may only be realized in C++, on architectures/compilers where ``long double`` will map to 80-bit precision).

 **When to use high-precision variants:**